For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 the shortest gap between 250s except that the case of Jayawardene and

-dearth of giant scores in this decade, maybe an effect of ‘Bazball’.
-Modern
+quite a dearth of giant scores in this decade, maybe an effect of ‘Bazball’.

-batsmen are so prone to hitting the ball in the air nowadays that it is
+Modern batsmen are so prone to hitting the ball in the air nowadays that it

 that, it is interesting that Root and Brook hit only 3 sixes in their